Frequently Asked Questions

 Mental Health Bill of Rights

 No matter your location, we uphold the highest standards in our therapy relationship.
-The state of my primary licensure mandates that all clients be provided with the Mental Health Bill of Rights.
+The state of our primary licensure mandates that all clients be provided with the Mental Health Bill of Rights.
 Knowing these rights underscores our commitment to your well-being and transparent therapy relationship.